 invite participants into an idyllic retreat center’s distinctive path of discipleship – equipping them to share and model a vital biblical message as they go back out to engage a restless culture with the hope of the Gospel

 Meadowkirk has joined with a variety of leading program partners to develop compelling, hands-on service learning and themed study opportunities – to enrich the Fellows experience and help extend the missions of our partners.

 Jill’s House (www.jillshouse.org) – participate in the work of a leading national nonprofit dedicated to providing respite to families raising children with intellectual disabilities – through Jill’s House events at Meadowkirk and onsite externship days at Jill’s House

 Holy Trinity Church (www.htc.us) – gain further learning and share in the practical application of Christian rest-related teaching in a dynamic faith community setting

-CS Lewis Institute (www.cslewisinstitute.org) – goal of linking with the Institute’s own well-known Fellows program in ongoing studies, including opportunities for examining key themes of biblical rest
+CS Lewis Institute (www.cslewisinstitute.org) – link with the Institute’s own well-known Fellows program in ongoing studies, including opportunities for examining key themes of biblical rest

 Passages (www.passagesisrael.org) – encounter the program’s biblical roots firsthand through a special Israel study tour: Sponsored by the Philos Project and the Museum of the Bible Foundation, Passages offers Christian college students with leadership potential a fresh and innovative approach to experiencing the Holy Land.
 Click here for more.

-Fellows receive onsite lodging at no cost, as well as a monthly internship stipend.
+Fellows will receive onsite lodging at no cost, as well as a monthly internship stipend.

 Upon admission to the program, applicants provide a $350 deposit toward the total cost of the Fellows program, which includes tuition and required books, periodic on-campus meals together, program-related transportation and other program costs.
 A subsequent, final payment of $500 is due October 1st.